Dynamic mass generation and topological order in overscreened Kondo lattices: The phase diagram and the interpretation

-From this discussion, we see that the U$_{\rm in}$(1) gauge field coupled to $N$ fermions is always deconfining.
-But it can also be Higgsed if the bosons, also carrying U$_{\rm in}$(1) charge, condense (see below).
-The SU$_{\rm sp}$($N$) gauge field has $N$ colors and $K$ flavors and is in the deconfining phase for $\gamma>\gamma_c$.
-On the other hand for $\gamma<\gamma_c$ it is confining and therefore electrons and spinons, which carry corresponding charges, are confined into a bosonic bound-state.
-The role of color and flavor changes for the SU$_{\rm ch}$($K$) gauge field.
-This one is expected to be confining at $\gamma>\gamma'_c$ so that the holons are glued to the electrons.
-This essentially means the free spinons are Kondo coupled to electrons and the Kondo interaction cannot be decoupled in this limit.
-For $\gamma<\gamma'_c$ the holons and bound-states are deconfined and free to condense.
-For $\gamma'_c<\gamma<\gamma_c$ electron-spinon bound states have formed, but since they carry channel quantum number, they are confined due to SU$_{\rm ch}$($K$) fluctuations.
-From our numerics we find $\gamma'_c\sim 1$ rather than 0.426 predicted by the fully symmetric model.
+Since we can vary $N_f/N_c$, both limits are accessible for us.
+From this discussion, we see that the U$_\text{in}$(1) gauge field coupled to $N$ fermions is always deconfining.
+But it can also be Higgsed if the bosons, also carrying U$_\text{in}$(1) charge, condense (see below).
+The SU$_\text{sp}$($N$) gauge field has $N$ colors and $K$ flavors.
+It is in the deconfining phase for $\gamma>\gamma_c$.
+On the other hand, for $\gamma<\gamma_c$ it is confining and therefore electrons and spinons, which carry corresponding charges, are confined into a bosonic bound state.
+The role of color and flavor inverts for the SU$_\text{ch}$($K$) gauge field.
+This one is expected to be confining for $\gamma>\gamma_c'\sim \gamma_c^{-1}$ so that the holons are glued to the electrons.
+This essentially means the free spinons are Kondo screened channel-symmetrically and the Kondo interaction cannot be decoupled in this limit.
+For $\gamma<\gamma'_c$ the holons and electron-spinon bound states are deconfined and free to condense.
+For $\gamma'_c<\gamma<\gamma_c$ electron-spinon bound states have formed, but since they carry channel quantum number, they are confined due to SU$_\text{ch}$($K$) fluctuations.
+From our numerics, we find $\gamma'_c \sim 1$ rather than $\gamma_c^{-1}\sim 0.463$ predicted by the fully symmetric model.